GarySsu/spring-cloud/README.md

 </table>

 ## Instructions for use:
-### Eureka - Create two servers, when one of them is broken, the service can keep working:
+### Eureka - Create two servers, when one of them is broken, the service can keep working.
 <table>
    <tr>
         <th>Application Address</th>  <th>Description</th>